Key Insights

 Reading is not a series of sequential "nows"

-“Past, present, and future are interwoven in each conscious moment–and in the performative reading moment as well.
-Each fluid interval comprises an admixture of: the memory of things read (past), the experience of consciousness “now” (present), and the anticipation of things to be read (future).
+"Past, present, and future are interwoven in each conscious moment--and in the performative reading moment as well.
+Each fluid interval comprises an admixture of: the memory of things read (past), the experience of consciousness "now" (present), and the anticipation of things to be read (future).

 This is evident in how we picture fictional characters.
 Some books open with the description of characters, like Once Upon a Time...In Hollywood.
 But most of the time, we learn a little about a character at a time and add that to a "picasso-esque" image in our minds of what we think the character looks like, updating it with each bit of information.